 Dear Jonas Jiju,

-Before you bask in the desi glory of having proposed to Priyanka Chopra, here are a few things you need to know to survive the Indian wedding.
+Before you bask in the desi glory of marrying Priyanka Chopra in Jodhpur, here are a few things you need to know to survive the Indian wedding.

 1. Keep Your Bank Statement Ready

 Don’t be surprised if one of Priyanka’s door ki chachi ji (distant aunt) measures you up before popping the question, “Yeh kitna kama leta hai?”
 (How much does he earn?)

 It may come across as rude at first, but trust me, it is just a well intended concern of a chachi (aunt) for her bhatiji (niece), no matter how distant they are.

 2. Don’t Wear Designer Shoes at the Wedding

 If you do wear designer shoes, hire a security guard to watch over them.
 There is a high chance you will lose them to Pareeniti Chopra and co., and then end up paying double their price just to get them back.